 The Global Consulting Project: India is a faculty-led program that starts in Winter quarter, continues through Spring quarter, and provides students an opportunity to work directly with an Indian trade union, the Self Employed Women's Association (SEWA).
 Students travel to India to meet with their clients in March and spend the following quarter developing their deliverable.
 Through virtual presentations, deliverables are presented halfway through Spring quarter.
 The trip typically costs between \$2,500 and \$3,000, not including airfare.
-The Global Consulting Project: India has been postponed until 2023.
+The Global Consulting Project: India will be offered virtually in 2023.